helenzzq/AndroidStudioGames/phase2/app/src/main/java/com/example/gamecenter/README.md

 back button, #############

 # ScoreBoard:
-After the game is over, a page will pop up asking the player whether want to save the score or not.
+A. After the game is over, a page will pop up asking the player whether want to save the score or not.
 There are three options:
     1. Save the score, and display both username and score on scoreboard.
     2. Save the score, but only display the score on scoreboard.
     3. Do not save the score, and go back to the main page.
+B. On the scoreboard, you can choose "Main Menu" button to go back to "choose game" page.

 # Introduction of the game: